parthenon-hpc-lab/parthenon/docs/README.md

 #### Usage in downstream codes

 The easiest/recommended way to reuse the `Parthenon` regression test infrastructure in downstream codes is to adapt a similar directory structure.
-The following steps have been tested to work when Parthenon is built from source in the downstream project:
+The following steps have been tested to work when `Parthenon` is built from source in the downstream project (specifically, the `Parthenon` source is expected to be located in the `external/parthenon` folder in the project's root directory) :

 1. Add the following to the downstream root `CMakeLists.txt` after `Parthenon` has been included:
 ```
 include(CTest)
 add_subdirectory(tst/regression)
 ```
+**NOTE** If the `Parthenon` regression tests should also be integrated in the downstream testing, the binary output directory should only be changed (e.g., via the `CMAKE_RUNTIME_OUTPUT_DIRECTORY` variable) *after* `Parthenon` has been included.
+Otherwise the paths to the `Parthenon` regression test binaries will be wrong.
 2. Create the following directories and files in the project folder (for an example `my_first_test` test):
 ```
 tst/